stevalla/COVID-19-ItalyvsWorld/README.md

 - Italy data: https://github.com/pcm-dpc/COVID-19
 <br>

 Our first intent is to practice on statistical analysis.
-We will focus firstly on only COVID data, and then we would like to add others data that is likely correlated with the virus, e.g. pollution and economic data.
+At first, We will focus only on COVID data, then we would like to add other datasets that are likely correlated with the virus phenomena, e.g. pollution and economic data.